 |MD||The difference in days (Months and Years are ignored)|

 |YM||The difference in months (Years and Days are ignored)|

 |YD||The difference in days (Years and Months are ignored)|

-It is compulsory to enter all the three arguments that is required to calculate the DATEDIF function in Excel.
+It is compulsory to enter all the three arguments that are required to calculate the DATEDIF function in Excel.

-Below are the detailed Example of each unit which will clear your image regarding the DATEDIF in Excel.
+Below is the detailed Example of each unit which will clear your image regarding the DATEDIF in Excel.

 DATEDIF Function Example